oldvalley49/Multi-omics_Data_Integration/README.md

 cols <- hits[,"peak_index"]
 gene.activity.mat <- sparseMatrix(i = rows, j = cols, x = rep(1, length(rows)), dims=c(length(genes), length(peaks)))
 ```
 I then multiplied the matrix to the ATAC peak by cell matrix to impute the gene expression data and calculated the pearson correlation for each gene with the RNA-seq data.
-After calculating the correlation for all genes, I plotted the distribution of these correlations using a histogram, revealing that while many genes have very little correlation between chromatin accessibility and gene expression.
+After calculating the correlation for all genes, I plotted the distribution of these correlations using a histogram, revealing that many genes have very little correlation between chromatin accessibility and gene expression.
+Because the process of generating a gene activity matrix assumes a linear relationship between chromatin acccessibility and gene expression, we see that the assumption that proximity does not indicate peak-gene linkage, and that pean-gene linkage does not indicate a linear relationship.

 ![corr](plots/corr.png)